geodynamics/pylith/docs-sphinx/developer/contributing/codingstyle.md

 # Coding Style

 There are a number of standard coding styles for programming languages, notably PEP8 for Python.
-For PyLith we try to be consistent in naming conventions across Python and C++ while following a subset of the used in PETSc and PEP8 with documentation styles consistent with Doxygen.
+For PyLith, we try to be consistent in naming conventions across Python and C++ while following a subset of the conventions used in PETSc and PEP8 with documentation styles consistent with Doxygen.

 :::{important}
 We use 4 spaces for indentation.
 Configure your editor to use spaces instead of tabs.